BRGM/ComPASS/docs/introduction.rst

 Installation instructions
 =========================

+Following `The Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_:

+    There should be one -- and preferably only one -- obvious way to do it

+Unfortunately subtle differences may exist from one system to another.
+Please do not hesitate to submit issues/comments to improve this section.

 Install on `Ubuntu 20.04 focal <https://releases.ubuntu.com/20.04/>`_
 ---------------------------------------------------------------------

+Requirements
+^^^^^^^^^^^^

 All python packages can obviously be installed using your favorite package manager.